Aristocratjnr/Alphasia-Research-Site/README.md

---This web app was built for patients with Aphasia. <br>
+--This web app was built for patients with Aphasia and its simulations. <br>

 ## Stack: Html, Tailwindcss and Javascript.